 See: ENP, Chapter 2.

-1. What were your initial vision and objectives?
+1. What was your initial vision / were your objectives?

 to social enterprise